ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 1. Is of known 2D integer size, less than or equal to the size of the `image`.
 2. Is placed at a properly oriented [x,y] offset from the `image` origin.
 The offset values must be integers on the ranges `[0,M]` and `[0,N]`.
 3. Must contain one or more channels.
-4. May contain an optional `shadow` channel.
+4. May contain an optional `lighting` channel.
 This contains information about the lighting at a value.
+A lighting channel can be of several types `[TYPE1, TYPE2, ...]`
 5. May contain an optional `depth` channel.
 This contains information about the depth of a value in image space.
 Values are in the range `[0.0, 1.0]`, where `0.0` is the closest, and `1.0` is the farthest.
 6. May contain an optional `mask` channel.
 This channel's values are by default boolean, but they may be any other valid type.